-In the original version, it was not unheard of for enough traders to decline going for the Big Deal that Monty would eventually start asking Zonked contestants to compete for it (remember, the original rules allowed for two separate traders to play).
+In the original version, it wasn't unheard of for enough traders to decline going for the Big Deal that Monty would eventually start asking Zonked contestants to compete for it (remember, the original rules allowed for two separate traders to play).
 Any contestant who went from being Zonked to winning the Big Deal would definitely qualify.

 In the Wayne Brady revival version, during Monty Hall Week in 2010 (where Hall returned to do one deal a day for a week), Monty's deal on March 24 was the updated version of "Monty's Cash Register", the "Cash Board".
 In the game, a couple is given a board with 15 cards — 13 are dollar amounts, two are Zonks.
 The object for the couple is to keep turning cards until they collect $1000 of the available $1800, at which point they also win a car — as long as they don't hit the Zonk first.
 On this playing, the couple turned over the Zonk with their first card.
 Monty, pretending to call an audible (but using the consolation rule from the old Cash Register game), told the couple that they could turn another card.
 If it was cash, he'd double it.
 If it was the other Zonk, they got the car.
 Of course, since this is on the Awesome page, you know what happened next.